POM Perth 2025

 Deadline 15 March 2025

 All submissions will undergo a double-blind peer review.
-Accepted abstracts will be included in the conference program and presented at the event.
+Accepted abstracts will be invited to be included in the conference program and present at the event.

-A participation fee is required for accepted submissions and will be announced at a later stage.
+Registration is required to present accepted submissions at the conference, which will be announced at a later stage.
 A secure payment gateway will be provided accordingly.
 Unfortunately, POM is unable to offer financial support.

 POM Perth 2025